PKCubed/OpenChime/README.md

 ## Troubleshooting and Help

-For help with anything related to OpenChime, you can post an issue on the github page, join the discord server, or email me. (peterdooga@gmail.com)
+For help with anything related to OpenChime, you can post an issue on the github page, or email me at peter@pkcubed.net.

 LED Codes: